Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 # Timing and addressing # {#timing}

 This chapter describes an interoperable view of DASH presentation timing and segment addressing.
+This interpretation is considerably narrower than afforded by [[MPEGDASH]], constraining services to a specific set of reasonably flexible behaviors that are highly interoperable with modern client platforms.
+Services conforming to this document SHALL use this timing model.

 The presentation manifest or <dfn>MPD</dfn> defines the <dfn>MPD timeline</dfn> which serves as the baseline for all scheduling decisions made during DASH presentation playback.

 The playback of a static MPD SHALL NOT depend on the mapping of the MPD timeline to real time.
 A client MAY play any part of the presentation at any time.

 The MPD timeline of a dynamic MPD SHALL have a fixed mapping to real time, with each point on the timeline corresponding to a point in real time.
 Clients MAY introduce an additional offset with respect to real time [[#timing-timeshift|to the extent allowed by the time shift signaling in the MPD]].

+Note: In addition to mapping the content to real time, [[#timing-mpd-updates|a dynamic MPD can be updated during the presentation]].
+Updates may add new periods and remove or modify existing ones.

 The zero point in the MPD timeline of a dynamic MPD SHALL be mapped to the point in real time indicated by `MPD@availabilityStartTime`.
 This value SHALL NOT change between MPD updates.